-If your doctor is testing for Sjögren syndrome, a biopsy will be taken from several salivary glands and may require stitches will be placed at the site of the biopsy.
+If your doctor is testing for Sjögren syndrome, multiple biopsies will be taken from several salivary glands and it may require stitches at the site of the biopsy.

 In this case, the salivary gland tissue is determined to be healthy and there will be no diseased tissue or abnormal growths.

 Salivary gland tumors: Salivary gland tumors are rare.
-The most common form is a slow-growing, benign (noncancerous) tumor that causes the size of the gland to increase.
-Some tumors, however, may be malignant (cancerous).
+The most common form is a slow-growing, noncancerous (benign) tumor that causes the size of the gland to increase.
+Some tumors, however, may be cancerous (malignant).
 In this case, the tumor is usually a carcinoma.

 Needle biopsies do carry a minimal risk of bleeding and infection at the point of insertion.
-You may experience mild pain for a short while after the biopsy, though this can be alleviated with over-the-counter pain medication.
+You may experience mild pain for a short while after the biopsy.
+This can be alleviated with over-the-counter pain medication.